corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

     ![Enable local reflections](media/enable-local-reflections.png)

 After you enable local reflections, the scene is reflected in glossy materials.
-You can use the **glossiness threshold** (see below) to set how glossy materials should be to reflect the scene.
+You can use the **gloss threshold** (see below) to set how glossy materials should be to reflect the scene.

 ## Properties